jsguides

 console.log(counter.next()); // { value: undefined, done: true }

-Iterators may also implement optional return() and throw() methods. return() fires when iteration ends early (via break, return, or an error) — useful for releasing resources. throw() is primarily for generator internals and rarely used in hand-written iterators.
+Iterators may also implement optional return() and throw() methods. return() fires when iteration ends early (via break, return, or an error), which is useful for releasing resources. throw() is primarily for generator internals and rarely used in hand-written iterators.
 Both are optional; most custom iterators only need next().

 Built-in Iterables